 Loss of cervical mucus or secretions is common after surgeries like LEEP or cone biopsy, but it's not a baby deal-breaker.
-This fluid plays an important role in providing nutrition to the sperm as the journey to the fallopian tubes requires a lot of energy.
+This fluid plays an important role (but not necessarily essential role) in providing nutrition to the sperm as the journey to the fallopian tubes requires a lot of energy.

 The fluid is also protective because the vagina is a very cruel environment for sperm.
 The cervix has a much better pH for the sperm.

 If you follow your cervical secretions to determine fertile times, it may not be possible after surgery.
 You won't have much mucus, and it may not really change during the month.